typelevel/Laika/docs/03-preparing-content/04-ebooks.md

 Since content files for EPUB are standard XHTML files (apart from optional EPUB-specific attributes), you can style your e-books with standard CSS.

 It is sufficient to simply place all CSS into the input directory, alongside the text markup and other file types.
 References to these CSS files will be automatically added to the header section of all generated HTML files.

+To enable a distinction between EPUB and web site generation in case you want to produce both with the same inputs, Laika expects the following suffixes for CSS files:

+* Files ending with `.epub.css` will only be linked in HTML files for EPUB, not for the site
+* File ending with `.shared.css` will be linked for both
+* All other files ending with `.css` will only be used for web site content

 When referencing images or fonts from your CSS files, you can use relative paths, as the directory layout will be retained inside the EPUB container.

 CSS for PDF